 For other thoracic manifestations as focal thoracic scoliosis, enlarged...

-Nijmegen breakage syndrome (NBS) is a rare autosomal recessive syndrome of chromosomal instability.
+Nijmegen breakage syndrome (NBS) (also known as Seemanova syndrome or Berlin breakage syndrome) is a rare autosomal recessive syndrome of chromosomal instability.

 Nonsteroidal anti-inflammatory drug (NSAID) exacerbated respiratory disease or previously known as Samter syndrome or aspirin or analgesic-induced asthma refers to the constellation of 1-2: